Demographics of Ukraine: Languages

+During the post-WW2 period, the Russification of ethnic Ukrainians, as well as the mass immigration of ethnic Russians, significantly changed the ethnic and linguistic composition of Ukraine's population.
+The change was especially evident in Donbas, where Ukrainian speakers became a minority.

 According to the 2001 census, the following languages are common in Ukraine: Ukrainian 67.5%, Russian 29.6%, Crimean Tatar, Urum (Turkic Greeks), Bulgarian, Moldovan/Romanian, Polish, Hungarian.

 The table below lists the total population of various ethnic groups in Ukraine and their native language, according to the 2001 census.